The Best Waterfall Hikes Around Perth

 Ellis Brook Valley (Sixty Foot Falls)

-Located under half an hours drive from the CBD, hiking up this short but steep trail will give you beautiful views of the city and valley, as well as the waterfall cascading down the rocky outcrop.
+Located under half an hours drive from the CBD, hiking up the short but steep Ellis Brook Valley trail will give you beautiful views of the city and valley, as well as the waterfall cascading down the rocky outcrop.
 The main trail will also take you past Old Barrington Quarry, distinct with its signature bluey green water.
 If you’re feeling adventurous you can stray away from the beaten path and get closer to the quarry (although swimming is strongly not advised due to the high chance of getting some microbial nasties).
 If you time it right, you can also get some of the best wildflowers Perth has to offer in spring seasons.

 Distance: 2.1km